Banking · January 08, 2025

 On June 28, 2024, more than $1 billion was processed over the RTP network—a first for the new payment system.
 Looking forward, 77% of businesses expect to receive their business-to-business transactions with RTP by 2028 and 76% expect to send their payments with RTP during that year, according to the July 2024 Clearing House Real-Time Rundown Newsletter.

 Payment activity has ramped up fast on the RTP network.
-The Clearing House reported that during the second quarter of 2020, RTP payments were at roughly 11 million transactions with a value of $10 billion compared to the more than 80 million transactions and $55 billion value reported during the second quarter of 2024.
+The Clearing House reported that during the second quarter of 2020, RTP payments were at roughly 11 million transactions with a value of $10 billion, compared to the more than 80 million transactions and $55 billion value reported during the second quarter of 2024.

 Examining the risks of instant payments

 As businesses ramp up with any new financial innovation, concerns regarding risk are inevitable.
-The good news is the risks associated with receiving instant payments are minimal.
+The good news is, the risks associated with receiving instant payments are minimal.

 For payers, extra care is needed to ensure payee information is accurate prior to making instant payments because, like cash, the transactions are final.
-Also, financial institutions aren't responsible for resolving payment disputes, so any issues that arise need to be addressed directly by payers and payees and can be done so through a robust set of ISO 20022 standard messaging options that are supported by the payment network.
+Also, financial institutions aren't responsible for resolving payment disputes, so any issues that arise must be addressed directly by payers and payees and can be done so through a robust set of ISO 20022 standard messaging options that are supported by the payment network.

 The risks are negligible for payees, who get immediate access to funds, irrevocable transfers and confirmation for each payment.
 A potentially greater worry is the risk of not accepting instant payments at your business.